‘I do not want to take Kanye West seriously. But I know that we have to.’

 At this point in the narrative, the question of whether the media can or should ignore West is almost irrelevant.
 The 43-year-old music and fashion mogul is one of the most famous people on the planet right now.
 Millions buy his shoes, listen to his music, hang on his every tweet.
 He has one of the loudest bullhorns on the globe.
 Add to that Kim Kardashian-West’s own political muscle in criminal justice reform.
 Add to that her family’s collective social media influence.
 And West’s reach goes even further.

-What’s more, to sway the vote in certain battleground states West doesn’t need millions to write in his name, more like thousands, according to Woodbury.
+What’s more, to sway the vote in certain battleground states, West doesn’t need millions to write in his name, more like thousands, according to Woodbury.
 Eleven thousand votes in Michigan could change the color of that state in November.
 Six thousand people flocked to West’s Sunday Service concert in Detroit in September with less than a day’s notice.

 The voters West could sway are the “none of the above” cohort, said Democratic strategist Jamal Simmons, who thinks West’s candidacy could help Trump.

 “Trump’s play is to make the election as messy as possible in the hope that he’s got enough votes here and there,” Simmons said.
-“For him, the more chaotic the more likely people will choose not to participate.
-And if Kanye is telling people it’s a mess and you can’t trust ether one of them, that is actually a Trump message.”
+“For him, the more chaotic, the more likely people will choose not to participate.
+And if Kanye is telling people it’s a mess and you can’t trust either one of them, that is actually a Trump message.”

 West probably won’t be the next president of the United States.
 But could the rapper play a role in determining who is?

-Third-party candidates have long been the boogeymen (and woman) of American politics.
+Third-party candidates have long been the boogeymen (and women) of American politics.
 Ralph Nader was blamed for shaving enough votes from Al Gore to cinch the extremely close election for George Bush.
 Jill Stein was seen as a thorn in Hillary Clinton’s side during her presidential runs.
 And no one can forget Ross Perot.
 None of these names made it to the White House, but they had an impact.

 “People want to dismiss the irrational.
 It sounded irrational five years [ago] that Donald Trump would be president.
 It’s only crazy until someone pulls it off,” Woodbury said.